madolphe/Flowers-OL/README.md

 # Multi-object tracking application

-The aim of this project is to develop a django app providing a multiple object tracking task.
-This interface will be leverage in the context of an experiment studying how intelligent tutoring system could be used for attention training.
+The aim of this project is to develop a django app providing an online laboratory for the flowers team.
+Two experiments are currently running on the plateform (Attention training task and learning progress self-evaluation).

 # Project information